bvbohnen/X4_Customizer/Documentation.md

   * Common documentation

     Weapon transforms will commonly use a group of matching rules to determine which weapons get modified, and by how much.

+    Args are one or more dictionaries with these fields, where matching rules are applied in order, with a weapon being grouped by the first rule it matches.
+If a bullet or missile is used by multiple weapons in different match groups, their adjustments will be averaged.

+    A dictionary has the following shared fields:

+    * match_any, match_all, match_none
+      - Lists of matching rules.
+Weapon is selected if matching nothing from match_none, and anything from match_any or everything from match_all.
-    * Matching rules:
+    * skip
-      - These are tuples pairing a matching rule (string) with transform defined args, eg. ("key  value", arg0, arg1, ...).
+      - Optional, bool, if True then this group is not edited.
+      - Can be used as a way to blacklist weapons.

+    Matching rules are strings with the following format:
-      - The "key" specifies the xml field to look up, which will be checked for a match with "value".
+    * The "key" specifies the xml field to look up, which will be checked for a match with "value".
-      - If a target object matches multiple rules, the first match is used.
-      - If a bullet or missile is shared across multiple weapons, only the first matched weapon will modify it.
-      - Supported keys for weapons:
+    * Supported keys for weapons:
       - 'name'  : Internal name of the weapon component; supports wildcards.
       - 'class' : The component class.
         - One of: weapon, missilelauncher, turret, missileturret, bomblauncher
         - These are often redundant with tag options.
       - 'tags'  : One or more tags for this weapon, space separated.
         - See Print_Weapon_Stats output for tag listings.
       - '*'     : Matches all wares; takes no value term.

-    Examples:

-        Adjust_Weapon_Range(1.5)
-        Adjust_Weapon_Fire_Rate(
-            ('name *_mk1', 1.1) )
-        Adjust_Weapon_Damage(
-            ('name weapon_tel_l_beam_01_mk1', 1.2),
-            ('tags large standard turret'   , 1.5),
-            ('tags medium missile weapon'   , 1.4),
-            ('class bomblauncher'           , 4),
-            ('*'                            , 1.1) )
+    As a special case, a single multiplier may be given, to be applied to all weapons (lasers,  missiles, etc.)

   * Adjust_Weapon_Damage

     Adjusts damage done by weapons.
-If multiple weapons use the same bullet or missile, it will be modified for only the first weapon matched.
+If multiple weapons use the same bullet or missile, it will be modified by an average of the users.

+    Args are one or more dictionaries with these fields, where matching rules are applied in order, with a ship being grouped by the first rule it matches:

+    * multiplier
+      - Float, amount to multiply damage by.
+    * match_any, match_all, match_none
+      - Lists of matching rules.
+Weapon is selected if matching nothing from match_none, and anything from match_any or everything from match_all.
-    * match_rule_multipliers:
+    * skip
-      - Series of matching rules paired with the damage multipliers to use.
+      - Optional, bool, if True then this group is not edited.

   * Adjust_Weapon_Fire_Rate

     Adjusts weapon rate of fire.
 DPS and heat/sec remain constant.
+Time between shots in a burst and time between bursts are affected equally for burst weapons.
+If multiple matched weapons use the same bullet or missile, the modifier will be averaged between them.

+    Args are one or more dictionaries with these fields, where matching rules are applied in order, with a ship being grouped by the first rule it matches:

+    * multiplier
+      - Float, amount to multiply fire rate by.
+      - If 1, the weapon is not modified.
+    * min
+      - Float, optional, minimum fire rate allowed by an adjustment, in shots/second.
+      - Default is None, no minimum is applied.
+    * match_any, match_all, match_none
+      - Lists of matching rules.
+Weapon is selected if matching nothing from match_none, and anything from match_any or everything from match_all.
-    * match_rule_multipliers:
+    * skip
-      - Series of matching rules paired with the RoF multipliers to use.
+      - Optional, bool, if True then this group is not edited.

   * Adjust_Weapon_Range

     Adjusts weapon range.
 Shot speed is unchanged.

+    Args are one or more dictionaries with these fields, where matching rules are applied in order, with a ship being grouped by the first rule it matches:

+    * multiplier
+      - Float, amount to multiply damage by.
+    * match_any, match_all, match_none
+      - Lists of matching rules.
+Weapon is selected if matching nothing from match_none, and anything from match_any or everything from match_all.
-    * match_rule_multipliers:
+    * skip
-      - Series of matching rules paired with the range multipliers to use.
+      - Optional, bool, if True then this group is not edited.

   * Adjust_Weapon_Shot_Speed

     Adjusts weapon projectile speed.
 Range is unchanged.

+    Args are one or more dictionaries with these fields, where matching rules are applied in order, with a ship being grouped by the first rule it matches:

+    * multiplier
+      - Float, amount to multiply damage by.
+    * match_any, match_all, match_none
+      - Lists of matching rules.
+Weapon is selected if matching nothing from match_none, and anything from match_any or everything from match_all.
-    * match_rule_multipliers:
+    * skip
-      - Series of matching rules paired with the speed multipliers to use.
+      - Optional, bool, if True then this group is not edited.